Presumption of innocence: Meaning

-Blackstone's ratio as expressed by the English jurist William Blackstone in his seminal work, Commentaries on the Laws of England, published in the 1760s, said that:
+Blackstone's ratio as expressed by the English jurist William Blackstone in his seminal work Commentaries on the Laws of England, published in the 1760s, is the ratio between the error of impunity and error of wrongful convictions.

-It is better that ten guilty persons escape than that one innocent suffer.

-The idea subsequently became a staple of legal thinking in Anglo-Saxon jurisdictions and continues to be a topic of debate.

 This duty on the prosecution was famously referred to as the "golden thread" in the criminal law by Lord Sankey LC in Woolmington v DPP:

 Throughout the web of the English criminal law one golden thread is always to be seen—that it is the duty of the prosecution to prove the prisoner's guilt subject to what I have already said as to the defence of insanity and subject also to any statutory exception...

 Fundamental right

 This right is considered important enough in modern democracies, constitutional monarchies and republics that many have explicitly included it in their legal codes and constitutions: